daiyi/blog/source/_posts/Mount-Davis.md

 </figure>
 </div>

 We're at the top!
 It's 13:50.
 I inhaled a burrito.
-We updated Leo (who had been waiting for hours to meet us at Thousand Island Lake for the hike back) on the realities of our dramatically over-optimistic schedule, and he headed out without us.
+We updated Leo (who had been waiting for hours at Thousand Island Lake to meet us for the hike back) on the realities of our dramatically over-optimistic schedule, and he headed out without us.

 We played the peak identification game, and it was getting hazier with incoming smoke even as we sat there.
 I was amazed at how close Lyell looked, and felt inspired to climb it :D

-After important summit selfies, we started down.
+After the ritual summit selfies, we started down.

 #### Time to Descend